ramyardaneshgar/NMAP-SCANNING/README.md

 This returned the same 7 "open|filtered" ports as the Null scan.
 Since both scans rely on non-standard flag behavior, the results were consistent.

-**Technical Insight:** Like the Null scan, FIN scans exploit the **inconsistent handling of unexpected TCP flags** by operating systems.
+Like the Null scan, FIN scans exploit the **inconsistent handling of unexpected TCP flags** by operating systems.
 This method can bypass **non-stateful firewalls** and uncover inconsistencies in packet filtering logic.

 ---